Important Things To Know About Polyamorous Dating

 It can feel overwhelming to discuss polyamorous desires and other relationship concerns face-to-face in a clinical office setting.
 Many couples might feel freer to be honest and open in online therapy.

 Research is still being conducted when it comes to poly-friendly virtual therapy options, specifically.
-However, couples counseling has been suggested to effectively improve relationships, and social skills and reduce symptoms of anxiety disorders and depression.
+However, couples counseling has been suggested to effectively manage relationships, improve social skills, and reduce symptoms of anxiety disorders and depression.

-In a 2019 study, for example, couples were asked to attend videoconferencing therapy sessions.
-The study found that suggests that online couples therapy was effective and that many couples found it more comfortable to discuss sex and relationships with a therapist that they are physically distant from.
+In a 2019 study, for example, couples were asked to attend video-conferencing therapy sessions.
+The study found that online couples therapy was effective and that many couples found it more comfortable to discuss sex and relationships with a therapist that they were physically distant from.
 BetterHelp can provide you with online therapists in your area of need.

 Takeaway

-While polyamorous relationships can be fulfilling and exciting, they generally require honest and frequent communication to ensure everyone’s needs are met.
-Before considering entering a poly relationship, it can be helpful to review some terminology and explore what ground rules may be important to you.
+While polyamorous relationships can be fulfilling and exciting, they generally require honest and frequent communication to ensure everyone's needs are met.
+Before considering entering a poly relationship, reviewing some terminology and exploring what ground rules may be important to you can be helpful.

-If you decide you’re interested in polyamory, you can consider downloading inclusive dating apps that cater to non-monogamous dating.
+If you decide you're interested in polyamory, you can consider downloading inclusive dating apps that cater to non-monogamous dating.
 Additionally, you may find it helpful to see an online therapist.
-Poly-affirming online relationship therapists can help you develop stronger communication strategies and help you cope with jealousy or hurt feelings more productively.
+Poly-affirming online relationship therapists can help you develop stronger communication strategies and more productively cope with jealousy or hurt feelings.

 Enter relationships with a refreshing perspective